arcus/education_modules/using_redcap_api/using_redcap_api.md

 <div class = "warning">

-Just because we're not going to break any of your data doesn't mean that it's okay from a regulatory perspective to use the API to download the latest data to your computer.
+Just because we're not going to break any of your data doesn't mean that it's okay from a regulatory perspective to use the API to download data to your computer.
 Think about whether the use of this data is governed by a protocol or data use agreement, and whether your computer is an approved place to do analysis of the data.

 </div>